Mobile phone provider Giffgaff has recently announced another ‘Goodybag Refresh’, upping the call and data limit on many of its most popular packages.

 Can anyone beat Giffgaff’s Sim-only offering?

-We compared Giffgaff’s Sim-only offer with other major mobile network providers and found that it was indeed cheaper than (or in one case, the same price as) those offering comparable 1-month Sim-only contracts.
+We compared Giffgaff’s Sim-only offer with other major mobile network providers and found that, in most cases, it was indeed cheaper than those offering comparable 1-month Sim-only contracts, and still competitive with many 12-month contract alternatives from rivals.

 |Package||GiffGaff||Asda Mobile||iD Mobile||O2||Plusnet||Utility Warehouse||Vodafone|

 Many providers offer Sims cheaper when you take out a longer contract (typically 12 to 24 months), but even when taking this into account, Giffgaff comes out well.
-Consider that a 15GB package on a 12-month contract with O2 still costs you £8 more per month than a one-month contract with Giffgaff.
+Consider that a 10GB package on a 12-month contract with O2 still costs you £4 more per month than a one-month contract with Giffgaff.

 Find out more in our guide on how to get the best Sim-only deal.